 “Days and weeks of doing this (leg crossing) are one of the main reasons we have back and neck pain, as well as herniated discs.” – Dr. Vivian Eisenstadt

-Almost half the US population have spider veins (55% of women and 45% of men) according to the US Department of Health and Human Services (HHS).
-Is there a link between these veins and keeping your legs crossed?
+Almost half the US population have spider veins (55% of women and 45% of men), Is there a link between these veins and keeping your legs crossed?
 Some experts believe that genetics, sun exposure and long periods of standing are mainly to blame.
 However, others believe crossing legs can be a factor.
 Dr. Hooman Madyoon, a cardiologist at Cedars Sinai Medical Center explains how this happens:

 “Crossing your legs increases the pressure on your veins that are responsible for returning blood back to your heart.
 The pressure of one leg on top of the other impedes your blood flow, which can weaken or damage the veins in your legs.
 If the veins are damaged or weakened, the blood can leak into them and collect there, causing spider veins or exacerbating existing ones.” – Dr. Madyoon